Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Experimental Evaluation

 \subsection{AMM Experiments}

-We ran a series of experiments on our CFF models for the three AMMs to understand the extent of MEV extractable from them, and prove the utility of our models further by furnishing real-world insights into available MEV.
-Our experiments are intended to validate the ability of our tool to uncover profit-seeking miner strategies, and can easily be used for other DeFi smart contracts.
+We ran a series of experiments on our CFF models for the three AMMs to quantify the MEV extractable from them, and prove the utility of our models further by furnishing real-world insights into available MEV.
+Our experiments are intended to validate the ability of our tool to uncover profit-seeking miner strategies, and can easily be used for other DeFi contracts.

 \iffull \fi \iffull \end{figure} \fi

 \iffull \fi \iffull \end{figure} \fi

 \iffull \fi \iffull \end{figure} \fi